Optimizing Last-Mile Fulfillment for FMCG Businesses in the Middle East

 Omnichannel is the Way Forward for FMCG businesses

-Online shopping of essentials, groceries, consumer goods, food, and beverages is the new normal now, and businesses across FMCG, retail, and grocery markets in the Middle East have come to realize that it’s high time to adopt omnichannel selling too.
-Supermarkets and grocers across the region are now offering their products for sale on digital platforms.
-Some have introduced on-demand delivery services to cater to home-stuck consumers’ rising demands in groceries and prepared meals delivery.
+Online shopping of essentials, groceries, consumer goods, food, and beverages is the new normal now, and businesses across FMCG, retail, and grocery markets in the Middle East have realized that it’s high time to adopt omnichannel selling too.
+Supermarkets and grocers across the region now sell their products on digital platforms.
+Some have introduced on-demand delivery services to cater to home-stuck consumers’ rising demands for groceries and prepared meal delivery.

-Locus’ Guide To Omnichannel Fulfilment.
+Locus’ Guide To Omnichannel Fulfillment.
 Download WhitePaper Now!

-Furthermore, a number of household shopping apps have come up in the MENA region, allowing customers to place home delivery orders of groceries and other consumer essential goods using smartphones.
+Furthermore, several household shopping apps have come up in the MENA region, allowing customers to place home delivery orders for groceries and other consumer essential goods using smartphones.
 Food delivery platforms like Deliveroo and Otlob in Egypt and Careem NOW in Saudi Arabia have also started offering groceries on their platforms alongside their roster of meals from restaurants.
-Also, large-scale consumer goods brands are eyeing on increasing revenues by introducing Direct-to-Consumer selling options.
+Also, large-scale consumer goods brands are eyeing increasing revenues by introducing Direct-to-Consumer selling options.

-There is obviously huge pressure on FMCG retailers and etailers to deliver goods faster than competitors while maintaining hygiene and safety protocols.
-This indicates that greater emphasis is now on ensuring smooth and fast last-mile fulfillment to the customers, in order to offer a positive shopping experience and maintain brand loyalty.
+This indicates that greater emphasis is now on ensuring smooth and fast last-mile fulfillment to the customers to offer a positive shopping experience and maintain brand loyalty.
 As its name suggests, fast-moving consumer goods should actually ‘move fast’ and reach the end customer in time, without delivery delays or last-mile hiccups.

 Challenges in Consumer Goods Distribution

-However, the MENA region comes with its own set of geographical and logistical challenges that must be overcome to establish efficient last-mile deliveries.
+However, the MENA region has its own geographical and logistical challenges that must be overcome to establish efficient last-mile deliveries.

-Address verification and mapping is a common problem faced by logistics planners.
-Poorly written addresses and a mix of Arabic and English text make it difficult to locate addresses precisely on a map.
-This coupled with high-density on-demand orders, often causes inaccuracy in distribution and takes up the precious time of delivery agents in locating addresses.
+Address verification and mapping are common problems faced by logistics planners.
+Poorly written addresses and a mix of Arabic and English text make locating addresses on a map difficult.
+This coupled with high-density on-demand orders, often causes inaccuracy in distribution and takes up the precious time of delivery agents in finding addresses.

-Another major logistical issue in some parts of Middle East is route restriction.
-For instance, in Abu Dhabi, trucks having a capacity greater than 6 tonnes are not allowed to travel on certain roads.
-Additionally, there are some routes, mostly major highways, where these trucks are not allowed to travel between say 6:30 am to 9:00 am and 3:00 pm to 6:00 pm.
+Another major logistical issue in some parts of the Middle East is route restriction.
+For instance, in Abu Dhabi, trucks with a capacity greater than 6 tonnes cannot travel on certain roads.
+Additionally, there are some routes, like major highways, where these trucks are not allowed to travel between 6:30 am to 9:00 am and 3:00 pm to 6:00 pm.